 Consisting of Helm chart 2.0.0, Web component 2.0.0, checks engine (wanda) 1.0.0 and agent 2.0.0.

-A brand-new safer, faster, ligher SSH-less configuration checks engine (wanda) which not only opens the door to configuration checks for other HA scenarios (ASCS/ER, HANA scale-up cost optimized, SAP HANA scale-out) and other targes in the environment (hosts, SAP HANA databases, SAP NetWeaver instances), but also will allow customization of existing checks and addtion of custom checks.
+A brand-new safer, faster, ligher SSH-less configuration checks engine (wanda) which not only opens the door to configuration checks for other HA scenarios (ASCS/ER, HANA scale-up cost optimized, SAP HANA scale-out) and other targes in the environment (hosts, SAP HANA databases, SAP NetWeaver instances), but also will allow customization of existing checks and addition of custom checks.

 Addition of VMware to the list of known platforms.